Managing Your Dog’s Bed Rest.

 Brain games for managing your dog’s cage rest.

-One of the main things to do when your dog cannot exercise is to help him to keep his brain active.
-To a certain extent this will wear him out and will at least keep him occupied without the need to be constantly on his feet, or moving around too much.
+One of the main things to do when your dog cannot exercise, is to help keep their brain active.
+To a certain extent, this will wear them out and keep them occupied without the need to be constantly on their feet, or moving around too much.

 Look at cage rest as an opportunity to teach your dog something new.
-You can practice stays, paw touching, hold and drop items, or nose touches using a ball on the end of a stick.
-Other low impact activities, — for later on in your dog’s recovery, perhaps – could involve training to slowly walk on the lead, – indoors, or in the garden during toilet times, for example.
+You could practice stays, paw touching, hold and drop items, or nose touches using a ball on the end of a stick.
+Other low impact activities could involve training to slowly walk on the lead, – indoors, or in the garden during toilet times, for example.

 There are also lots of puzzle toys on the market, such as Kongs.
 These toys dispense treats that will help to keep your dog engaged and occupied.
 Particularly useful if you need to pop out for a short while.

-Your dog may seem depressed, or bored, so use this opportunity to provide him with lots of reassuring cuddles and attention.
+Your dog may seem depressed, or bored, so use this opportunity to provide them with lots of reassuring cuddles and attention.

 Alternative calming remedies for dogs that need to rest.